 Tip #3: Adjust Your Script With Each Call

-While no one likes to get rejected, each time that a cold call fails, that’s an opportunity to adjust your script and learn from your mistakes.
+While no one likes to get rejected, each time a cold call fails, that’s an opportunity to adjust your script and learn from your mistakes.
 If every person you call is hanging up at the same time, try something different.
 Alter your script and see what works.

 Tip #4: Pause After You Introduce Yourself

-A lot of salespeople are talkers — sometimes, that’s why they got into sales in the first place.
+Many salespeople are talkers — sometimes, that’s why they got into sales in the first place.

 Tip #5: Establish Rapport Immediately